 Myth: Men who have no sperm in their semen can never father children

 Fact: This is not always true.
-If the absence of sperm in semen is caused by a blockage, a doctor may harvest sperm directly from the testes and use the same to fertilize an egg via IVF.
+If the absence of sperm in semen is caused by a blockage, a doctor may be able to harvest sperm directly from the testes and use the same to fertilise an egg via IVF.